fabiensanglard/gebbdoom/README.md

 but I believe it should work with minimal work.

 Debian GNU/Linux dependencies:
- - `sudo apt install inkscape texlive texlive-font-utils`
+ - `sudo apt install inkscape texlive texlive-font-utils texlive-latex-extra`

 To speed up compilation:
  - Use 100 DPI commands in src/mystyle.sty